nop33/si/src/content/job/senior-tech-policy-specialist/index.md

       [Impact Ops](https://impact-ops.org/) is supporting us with this hiring round, so feel free to reach out with any questions at [hello@impact-ops.org](mailto:hello@impact-ops.org).
     title: Application process

+seo:
+  title: ""
+  description: "We’re seeking an experienced, dynamic, and committed Senior Tech Policy
+      Specialist to join our team at the Simon Institute for Longterm Governance (SI).
+This role is pivotal in supporting our policy needs, initially focusing on international frontier AI governance."
 ---